hltj/vertx-future-utils/README.md

 ### Fallback Values on Failure/Empty

-If a `Future` failed or succeed with `null`, replace it with a `Future` that succeed with a default value:
+If a `Future` failed or succeed with `null`, replace it with a `Future` that succeed with a default value. e.g.:

 ``` java
 Future<Integer> plusOneFuture = fallbackWith(intFuture, 0).map(i -> i + 1);